 | Pune | ₹12,000–₹20,000 | +5–10% |

-A ₹20 lakh offer in Mumbai vs a ₹16 lakh offer in Hyderabad — the net disposable income after rent, transport, and food may be nearly identical or even favour Hyderabad.
+Compare a ₹20 lakh offer in Mumbai against a ₹16 lakh offer in Hyderabad and the net disposable income after rent, transport, and food may end up nearly identical, or even favour Hyderabad.
 Calculate city-adjusted take-home before comparing.
-Also note: Mumbai and Kolkata metro-city status gives a 50% HRA exemption base vs 40% for non-metro — relevant under the old tax regime.
+Worth noting too: Mumbai and Kolkata's metro-city status gives a 50% HRA exemption base versus 40% for non-metro, relevant under the old tax regime.

 Step 6: Run the Final Comparison